Tishka17/deseos17/docs/implementation_log.md

      * web api (REST-like).
 It is going to be implemented using FastApi.
      * Telegram bot.
 It will use aiogram-dialogs
    * adapters.
 We will put here data access objects and clients for external APIs
+2. Created simple telegram dialog to test how DI can be implemented